-Healthy habitat supports vibrant coastal economies (pdf, 8pgs)—and sustainable fisheries.
+Healthy habitat supports vibrant coastal economies (PDF, 8 pages)—and sustainable fisheries.
 We know that:

 Coastal and estuary habitats are home to more than 75 percent of our nation’s commercial fish catch and 80 to 90 percent of the recreational fish catch.